 BigQuery is a query service that allows us to run SQL-like queries against multiple terabytes of data in a matter of seconds.
 If you have structured data, BigQuery is the best option to go for.
 It can help even a non-programmer to get the analytics right!

-Did we miss anything?
-Do you have any questions about BigQuery and Machine Learning?
-Do let us know in the comments below!
 If you need help with using machine learning in product development for your organization, connect with experts at Velotio!